Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/security_migration_zos.md

 - Issue when creating transfers via the user interface when using resource APPL.\* as the former habilitation.
 - **Show my privileges** does not accurately display privileges.
 - You can no longer use the FNAME as a criteria to characterize the TRANSFER resource.
-This can result in regressions on SEND-type transfers.
+This can result in regressions on SEND- type transfers.
 You may need to revise the PERMIT (RACF) definitions for the TRANSFER profile.
 - Some issues with MESSAGE resource being confused with the TRANSFER resource.
 - You must define a new GENERAL RESOURCE PROFILE UI to manage access to the Transfer CFT user interface, connecting authorized users or groups to this profile.
 - You must define a FILE GENERAL RESOURCE PROFILE used with the CREATE/DELETE parameter files with the CFTFILE command.